rohit12crj/Study-Notes/Terraform/notes.md

 What is terraform import and in which real-world scenario is it used?

 version pinning

 Your Terraform deployment takes 40 minutes and often fails.
 How do you redesign it? --> Expected Answer: Split state files  , Modularize ,Introduce CI gating ,Increase parallelism carefully ,Use multi-account isolation ,Reduce monolithic design

 why terraform should not be used to manage resources configuration unlike ansible ?

-How do you manage Terraform provider versioning?

-How would you provision infra across 10 AWS regions simultaneously?

 What to do when your Terraform state file becomes too large?